JordanJTY/hotelWeb_Angular-Spring/README.md

   - FK:User_ID: Identification number of the user that has a role.
   - FK:Role_ID: Identification number of the role that a user has.

+We can obtain the .sql file of the database in the folder 'database' of this project.

 #### Relationships between tables